‘He’s dangerous’: Travis Homer does it all on special teams to spark Seahawks’ upset of 49ers

 In a game that had it all, Homer did a little bit of everything for the Seahawks on Sunday.

-He scored one of the Seahawks’ most exciting touchdowns of the season — and, without question, the most unexpected — and did a somersault in the end zone to celebration.
-It turned out to be the NFL’s longest fourth-down touchdown from scrimmage since the Pittsburgh’s Chris Hope caught 81-yard pass from punter Josh Miller in 13-10 loss to Ravens in December 2003, according to The Associated Press.
+He scored one of the Seahawks’ most exciting touchdowns of the season — and, without question, the most unexpected — and did a somersault in the end zone in celebration.
+It turned out to be the NFL’s longest fourth-down touchdown from scrimmage since Pittsburgh’s Chris Hope caught an 81-yard pass from punter Josh Miller in a 13-10 loss to the Ravens in December 2003, according to The Associated Press.

-Homer also recovered a 49ers fumble on the opening kickoff of the second half — a fumble Bellore forced — and then rushed for 3 yards on a fourth-and-1 play in the fourth quarter deep in San Francisco territory.
+Homer also recovered a 49ers fumble on the opening kickoff of the second half — a fumble Bellore forced — and then rushed for 3 yards on a fourth-and-one play in the fourth quarter deep in San Francisco territory.

 “He’s just so tough and on it.
 He takes great pride in being a leader on special teams,” Carroll said of Homer.
-“It’s so classic that he gets a chance to do it … You gotta look out for him.
+“It’s so classic that he gets a chance to do it. … You gotta look out for him.
 He’s dangerous.”

-Bellore has been the Seahawks’ jack of all trades the past three seasons — he’s played linebacker and fullback, and he was awarded his first Pro Bowl nod last season for his work on special teams.
+Bellore has been the Seahawks’ jack of all trades the past three seasons.
+He’s played linebacker and fullback, and he was awarded his first Pro Bowl nod last season for his work on special teams.

-So it was a fulfilling day for Bellore on Sunday to get a chance to be the lead block for not only Homer’s fake-punt touchdown, but also for Adrian Peterson’s 1-yard touchdown run in the second quarter.
-It was Peterson’s first game with the Seahawks after signing with the team on Wednesday.
+So it was a fulfilling day for Bellore on Sunday to get a chance to be the lead blocker for not only Homer’s fake-punt touchdown, but also for Adrian Peterson’s 1-yard touchdown run in the second quarter.
+It was Peterson’s first game with the Seahawks after signing with the team Wednesday.

 The victory was especially meaningful, Bellore said, because he felt he had let the team down last week in the Monday night loss at Washington.
 Bellore was flagged for illegal formation on the onside kick — negating the Seahawks’ recovery in the final seconds of the 17-15 loss.